Diploma (FH)

 • 4th to 7th semester: Specialist studies

-• 5th semester : Practical semester
+• 5th semester: Practical semester

 • 8th semester: Diploma thesis and defense

-Diploma program KIA variant
+Diploma program dual KIA variant

 • 1st to 3rd semester: basic studies and vocational training